WVURAIL/dspira/_posts/2026-08-15-correlation-and-interferometry.md

 ![Autocorrelation recovering a period from noise]({{ site.baseurl }}/images/interferometry/autocorrelation.png)

-This is not an analogy for what the spectrometer does — it is what the spectrometer does. [`spectrometer_w_cal.grc`]({{ site.baseurl }}/HornOperation_runningSpectrometer) displays a power spectrum.
+This is not an analogy for what the spectrometer does — it is what the spectrometer does. [`calibrated-spectrometer.grc`]({{ site.baseurl }}/HornOperation_runningSpectrometer) displays a power spectrum.
 This is the Fourier transform of the horn voltage's autocorrelation.
 The Wiener–Khinchin theorem establishes this equivalence.
 It explains how the hydrogen line emerges from a much larger noise floor.

 [↑ Go to the Top of the Page](#)